 Dr. Boafo received his undergraduate medical training in Ghana, West Africa.
-He obtained his psychiatry fellowship at the University of Ottawa Medical School.
+He obtained his Psychiatry Fellowship at the University of Ottawa Medical School.
 He has also a degree of Master of Business Administration from the University of Leicester, UK, with distinction.
 He is currently an Associate Professor in the Department of Psychiatry, University of Ottawa Medical School.
-He is also currently a staff psychiatrist in the Inpatient Psychiatry Unit at the Children’s Hospital of Eastern Ontario, Ottawa, ON.
+He is also currently a Staff Psychiatrist in the Inpatient Psychiatry Unit at the Children’s Hospital of Eastern Ontario, Ottawa, ON.
 His research interests include adolescent suicidality and the relationship between sleep and mental health

 Medications for sleep disturbance in children and adolescents with depression: a survey of Canadian child and adolescent psychiatrists